al-zakharov/Stuber/README.md

 # Stuber

-Stabber is a powerful tool for creating mocks.
+Stuber is a powerful tool for creating mocks.
 It allows you to:
 * Easily generate mocks from YAML and JSON files.
 * Retrieve the history of requests to the mock.
 * Filter incoming requests.